nilsmango/project7III/content/water/terms-and-conditions.md

 +++
-title = "Tracker Terms & Conditions"
+title = "Water Terms & Conditions"
-description = "The terms & conditions for 7III Tracker"
+description = "The terms & conditions for 7III Water"
 date = 2024-07-08
 updated = 2024-07-10
 +++
 Last updated: {{ date_updated() }}

-By downloading or using [7III Tracker](/tracker) ("the App"), these terms will automatically apply to you.
+By downloading or using [7III Water](/water) ("the App"), these terms will automatically apply to you.

 ## In-App Purchases
 The App offers in-app purchases named **GOAT**, **Weekend Warrior** and **Kook**.